Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Michael Roger Carrier - Bank of America Merrill Lynch

 Thanks, guys.
-Just given the strength on the retail side, just had a question on the institutional and maybe a few clarifications just given what you guys said in terms of the outlook.
-So, one, I guess just on the outflows in the quarter, was any of that performance-driven or was it the trends that we're seeing in the industry in terms of some of the vast pressure?
+Just given the strength on the retail side, just had a question on the institutional, and maybe a few clarifications, just given what you guys said in terms of the outlook.
+So, one, I guess just on the outflows in the quarter, was any of that performance-driven or was it the trends that we're seeing in the industry, in terms of some of the vast (42:38) pressure?

-And then, just in terms of that fund cycle, I don't know if you can somewhat size – I know you can't usually give us what the funds that are being raised and the anticipation of the fund size, but more the funds that are currently being invested, like what the fund size is so we can kind of get a sense on like what the base of that asset raise could be.
+And then, just in terms of that fund cycle, I don't know if you can somewhat size – I know you can't usually give us what the funds that are being raised and the anticipation of the fund size, but more the funds that are currently being invested, like what the fund size is, so we can kind of get a sense on like what the base of that asset raise could be.

 And then I guess same thing on the realizations.
-If you have anything, whether it's for the quarter for the last 12 months on like how significant that has been in the line where you have client cash outflows and realizations, because a lot of people look at that both differently in terms of outflows versus realizations being part of the private equity of the real asset business.
-So a couple questions there, but just trying to shed a little bit more light on the institutional side.
+If you have anything, whether it's for the quarter for the last 12 months on like how significant that has been in the line where you have client cash outflows and realizations, because a lot of people look at that a little differently, in terms of outflows versus realizations being part of the private equity of the real asset business.
+So, couple questions there, but just trying to shed a little bit more light on the institutional side.

 Sean M. Healey - Affiliated Managers Group, Inc.

 Sure.
 Just at the highest level, and then I'll turn to Nate.
-The U.S. equity product set has, of course, exposure to the same kinds of structural pressures that the broader industry is facing, but we're actually seeing over time a narrowing of the outflows.
+The U.S. equity product set has, of course, exposure to the same kinds of structural pressures that the broader industry is facing, but we're actually seeing, over time, a narrowing of the outflows.
 And I think what we have this quarter were a couple of one-off institutional outflows that were actually, if you look at the underlying Affiliates, were not performance-related.
-So if you look pass that and extrapolate from the current trends and look at the performance of our underlying Affiliates, that's what gives us the confidence.
+So if you look past that and extrapolate from the current trends and look at the performance of our underlying Affiliates, that's what gives us the confidence.

 Nate, do you want to add to that?